centrifuge/cps/cps/CP0/CP0.md

 |[CP32](../CP32.md)|Roadmap Proposals|Create a Roadmap Proposal to replace the previous one|
 |[CP63](../CP63.md)|Pool Types|Creating processes around any of the three different pool types|

-In general, the Governance process can be divided into two parts; *offchain* and *onchain Governance*.
+In general, the Governance process can be divided into two parts; *offchain* and *onchain* Governance.

 *Offchain Governance:*
 This refers to the part of the process that takes place on our Forum (Request For Comments) and OpenSquare (snapshot voting).
 The purpose of this is generally to get input from the Community on a proposal and gather support, before moving the proposal onchain (if necessary - not all proposals need to be submitted onchain in order to pass).